xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 ## 🔢 Start order and delays {#start-order-and-delays}

 Autostart does not define a startup order.
-All VMs flagged for autostart are started when the host boots, so there is no way to sequence them.
+All VMs flagged for autostart are started when the host boots, in a single bulk call that never reads the `order` parameter, so you cannot choose which VM starts first.

-To define a startup order or add delays, use [vApps](../vms/vm-lifecycle.md#vapps) instead.
+They are started one after another rather than all at once, so a `start-delay` on one VM does hold up the ones behind it.
+That spaces a boot out, but it does not sequence it, because which VMs end up behind the delay is not something you control.

+To define a startup order, use [vApps](../vms/vm-lifecycle.md#vapps) instead.
 Two VM parameters apply when an appliance is started, and after an HA failover:

 - `order` sets the relative order in which the appliance's VMs start, lower values first.
 - `start-delay` specifies a delay in seconds.
 A call to start the VM does not return until the delay has elapsed, so in a sequential appliance start the next VM waits that much longer.
+The VM it is set on is already running by then.
+It is the call that waits, not the VM.

 <Terminal title="root@xcp-ng-host — Start order and delays">{`
 xe vm-param-set uuid=<VM_UUID> order=1